adedolapoadegboye/ticketly/README.md

-# coinwatchpro
+# Ticketly

-An expense tracker app created with Nextjs
+A ticketing app created with Nextjs, TailwindCSS, and MongoDB